thesarahmeister/workshops/workshops/gitVCS/slides.md

 6. When including a date, include it at the end of the filename and in the international standard format YYYY-MM-DD.

+# Before getting into Git, any questions? #

 # Using Git #